Zamiell/stardew-valley/Min-Max_Guide.md

   - Checking garbage cans is a massive waste of time, so the route only does this on the first two days.
 - Meet Marnie walking to her ranch from Pierre's General Store.
 (For reference, she travels past Emily's house at 12:50 PM.)
 - Go to the beach.
 - Hoe any artifact spots to try and get your first artifact.
 However, leave any beach foraging items on the ground.
-(We do not have the inventory space right now and can collect them in Spring 2.)
+(We do not have the inventory space right now and can collect them on Spring 2.)
 - Meet Elliott standing south of his cabin near the fire ring between noon and 1:30 PM.
 - Go to town.
 - If you got an artifact, donate it to the museum and claim the reward (250g).